m-reuter/arpackpp/INSTALL.md

   ```
   downloads and installs SuperLU
   from crd-legacy.lbl.gov/~xiaoye/SuperLU/superlu_VERSION.tar.gz
   into the external directory.
-It will search for BLAS in the
+By default it will search for BLAS
-  external directory.
+  in the external directory.
 You can pass the environment
-  variable BLAS=SYSTEM to the install script to use the system BLAS.
+  variable BLAS=SYSTEM to the install script to tell it to use the
+  system BLAS when building SuperLU:

   ```
   $ export BLAS="SYSTEM" &&  ./install-superlu.sh